tormii/xttu/_pages/about.md

 * July 13th, 2020
 One paper titled "Bayesian estimation of instantaneous speed for rotating machinery fault diagnosis" was accepted by [IEEE Transactions on Industrial Electronics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=41).
 * July 22th, 2020
-I expect to finish the PhD defense next week.
+I expect to finish the PhD defense (**Research on nonstationary signal time-frequency analysis of mechanical system with application to fault diagnosis**) next week.